AGNC Investment's Q3 2017 And 10/20/2017 BV Projection (Includes MTGE And Annaly BV Projection)

 As I stated in several recent mREIT articles, there was a more "positive" relationship between MBS pricing and derivative instrument valuations during the third quarter of 2017 ("option adjusted spreads"; OAS).
 As such, I believe most mREIT peers will report a relatively unchanged-minor (less than 5%) increase in quarterly BV.
 With that being said, I believe most mREIT stock prices have already "priced in" this more positive relationship when it comes to sector valuations which needs to be considered.

-I believe four key factors to analyze within the fixed-rate agency mREIT sector this quarter are the following: 1) each company's proportion of 15-year MBS holdings versus 30-year MBS holdings; 2) each company's hedging coverage ratio; 3) each company's proportion of long-term derivative instruments versus short-term derivative instruments; and 4) each company's proportion of specified pools (for instance HARP and LLB securities).
+I believe four key factors to analyze within the fixed-rate agency mREIT sector this quarter are the following: 1) each company's proportion of 15-year MBS holdings versus 30-year MBS holdings; 2) each company's hedging coverage ratio; 3) each company's proportion of long-term derivative instruments versus short-term derivative instruments; and 4) each company's proportion of specified pools (for instance, HARP and LLB securities).
 Dependent upon these factors, I believe results will modestly vary across the fixed-rate agency mREIT sector for the third quarter of 2017.

 Through a detailed analysis that will be omitted from this particular article, I am projecting AGNC's BV as of 10/20/2017 has fluctuated ($0.25) - $0.15 per common share when compared to the company's BV as of 9/30/2017.
 This projection excludes the October 2017 monthly dividend of $0.18 per common share (ex-dividend is 10/30/2017).